 Then the tray and weight are covered with a tea towel or some other fabric to exclude light.

-The trays are left like this for 5-days to let the Swiss chard seeds germinate and start to push up through the soil.
+The trays are left like this for five days to let the Swiss chard seeds germinate and start to push up through the soil.
 Five days is a guideline; it may vary a day or two depending on the temperature, humidity levels, how deep the seeds are buried, and other factors.

 But check on them around day 5.
 Most likely, they will look like the ones below.